IMG_1509-M

 SWIMMING: Swimming will take place in camp groups.
 Each group will have a scheduled swim time (pool, creek and water mushroom).
 Certified lifeguards are present at all times.
 All campers are required to take a swim test.
 If a camper is six years of age or under, they must always be in a life jacket or puddle jumper.

 CAMP TOILETS: Camp kahuna has three portable toilets, including hand washing stations inside.
-Regular Maintenance will be completed on these washrooms, including cleaning and sanitization by Chandlers environmental services.
+Regular Maintenance will be completed on these washrooms, including cleaning and sanitization.

 SICK CAMPERS: Should a camper fall sick or display signs of sickness during camp, public health and safety measures will be followed as outlined below: